A poet searches for hidden messages in her mother’s paintings.

 —Barry Goldensohn, author of Snake in the Spine, Wolf in the Heart

-Through narrative and ekphrastic poems, a writer searches for hidden messages in her mother’s paintings.
-Secret Formulas & Techniques of the Masters combines lyricism with wry, off-beat humor to question reality and perception.
-The book title is drawn from a text by artist Jacques Maroger, who claimed to have rediscovered nearly magical paint mediums used by European Old Masters.
+Through narrative and ekphrastic poems, Secret Formulas & Techniques of the Masters weaves a surreal tale.
+A writer searches for hidden messages in her mother’s paintings.
+Characters step from the frames.
+An elusive sister speaks colors instead of words and a painted monkey offers comical wisdom.
+Poet Jackie Craven draws inspiration from a classic text by artist Jacques Maroger, who claimed to have rediscovered long-lost formulas for creating the illusion of reality.
 “Open anywhere, and you won’t want to stop,” says poet Barbara Ungar.

 “In a kind of literary trompe l’oeil, Jackie Craven’s marvelous first full-length collection is ultimately about the invisible—and only sometimes benign—subterfuge beneath what appears authentic.
 Sassy or respectful, elegiac or terse, her poems give us a world paradoxically ‘dark and bright, strange, [yet] familiar.’
 Whether in the guise of investigating various particulars of creating art, or exploring the complicated emotional layers within human relationships, Craven reveals secrets, keeping me turning pages, wanting more of her fine work.” —Andrea Hollander, author of Blue Mistaken for Sky